DataDog/integrations-core/README.md

 ## GPG public keys

-For those whom it may concern, the following is a list of GPG public key fingerprints known to correspond to developers who, at the time of writing (May 28 2019), can trigger a build by signing [metadata](.links/):
+For those whom it may concern, the following is a list of GPG public key fingerprints known to correspond to developers who, at the time of writing (Dec 2 2019), can trigger a build by signing [metadata](.in-toto/):

 * [Christine Chen](https://api.github.com/users/ChristineTChen/gpg_keys)
   * `57CE 2495 EA48 D456 B9C4  BA4F 66E8 2239 9141 D9D3`